 dry surfaces where water or excess moisture has accumulated immediately.
 Pay special attention to the areas around your sink, range, dishwasher, toe spaces, and base-boards.
 When cleaning water off your cabinets use a blotting action rather than a wiping action.
 If wiping, wipe with the grain.

 keep your home climate controlled, a non-climate controlled home or building will be susceptible to damage from humidity and temperature fluctuations.

-remove the doors and drawers of all cabinets adjacent to and above the oven during the cleaning cycle of self-cleaning appliances.
-The cleaning cycle generates heat that could affect the finish and surface of the cabinets.
-We recommend a delamination shield be placed between oven cabinet and adjacent cabinet.
+remove the doors and drawers of all cabinets adjacent, below and above the oven during the cleaning cycle of self-cleaning appliances.
+The cleaning cycle generates excessive heat that could affect the finish and/or surface of the cabinets.
+We also recommend a delamination shield to be placed between the oven cabinet and any adjacent cabinets.

 rotate accessories on cabinets periodically so they do not sit in the same spot all the time.